My Pokit scope(s)

 Log 01.04

 Setting the TYPE on the Pro has these colour alternatives: gray, red, yellow and orange.
-But they seem to exist as colour combinations when you order: Classic Gray with Orange, Slate Gray with Red, Classic Gray with Slate and Slate Gray with Yellow.
+But they seem to exist as colour combinations when you order: Classic Grey with Orange, Slate Grey with Red, Classic Grey with Slate and Slate Grey with Yellow.
 Legend seems to be «body colour with end colour».
 The proof is that orange only exists as the end.
 I recognise the three, but not the gray.
 It’s probably slate.
 I think that the app should have the same colour combinations as the ordering system has.
 Is a plant green or red if its flower is red?
 It’s red.
 But it’s not as obvious with advanced scope probes.

 By the way, «light gray» is called «classic gray» and «dark gray» is called «slate gray«.
 There certainly are some shades of gray (Wikipedia) for me.